tiagodeliberali/blog/docs/initial_tcp_server.md

     }
 ```

 At this moment, we could deal with a single connection per time.
-But, thinking about how Kafka consumers or producers work, I believe we should be able to keep the client and server connected exchanging information.
-If we try to keep the connection open with the above code, since it is a single thread process, the first to reach the server will be able to exchange data while the others will need to wait until it finishes.
+But, thinking about how Kafka consumers or producers work, I believe we should keep the client and server connected exchanging information.
+If we try to keep the connection open with the above code, since it is a single thread process, the first to reach the server will exchange data while the others will need to wait until it finishes.

 To fix that, we can add more threads to our server: